3 men convicted of supporting plot to kidnap Gov. Whitmer

 The verdicts “are further proof that violence and threats have no place in our politics,” said Whitmer, who has not participated as a trial witness or spectator in the state or federal cases.
 “Those who seek to sow discord by pursuing violent plots will be held accountable under the law.”

-“Terrorist attacks and mass shootings are not spontaneous events.
-They are the result of planning, plotting and amassing resources in a buildup to violent acts,” she said.
+“Jackson County is not known to have, I guess I would say, liberal juries.
+They tend to be a conservative bunch,” Nessel said.
+“But I think what they saw here was that this is not a political matter. … These are individuals that didn’t align themselves with any party at all.
+In fact, they were just anti-government all together.”

-Defense attorneys argued that Morrison, Musico and Bellar had broken ties with Fox by late summer 2020 when the Whitmer plot came into focus.
-Unlike Fox and others, they didn’t travel to northern Michigan to scout the governor’s vacation home or participate in a key weekend training session inside a “shoot house.”
+Defense attorneys argued that Morrison, Musico and Bellar had broken ties with Fox before the Whitmer plot came into focus by late summer 2020; Bellar had left the state.
+They also didn’t travel with Fox to scout the governor’s vacation home or participate in a key weekend training session inside a makeshift “shoot house” in Luther, Michigan.

 “In this country you are allowed to talk the talk, but you only get convicted if you walk the walk,” Musico’s attorney, Kareem Johnson, said in his closing remarks.

-Defense lawyers couldn’t argue entrapment.
-But they attacked the tactics of Dan Chappel, an Army veteran and undercover informant.
+They couldn’t argue entrapment.
+But defense lawyers attacked the tactics and motives of Dan Chappel, 36, an undercover informant.
 He took instructions from FBI agents, secretly recorded conversations and produced a deep cache of messages exchanged with the men.

+Chappel, an Army veteran, said he joined the Watchmen because he wanted to hone his gun skills.
+But when talk turned to harming police, he went to the FBI and agreed to gather evidence for an investigation that eventually revealed a target on Whitmer.

 Whitmer, who is seeking reelection on Nov.
 8, was never physically harmed.
 Undercover agents and informants were inside Fox’s group for months.
 The scheme was broken up with 14 arrests in October 2020.